mrmod/syntheticanimal/career.md

 ### The Backlog

 Prior to Genpact, I did low voltage wiring installation.
 That's phone systems, voicemails, and yeah, pulling CAT 3 and CAT 5 cables through walls, floors, and wherever it needed to go.
 In the evenings, I built an all Irix datacenter with a co-worker.
 During the downtime, presumably when wires were running themselves through walls and such, a local pilot and radio broadcaster taught me about intrusion detection and prevention.
 We built a firewall, which we sold, and a traffic shaper, which we sold.
 At the time it gave full exposure to every part of the Linux kernel.
-Coupled with some CSU/DSU work, shadowing the T-turn-up guy, I learned networks in a way which I don't believe I could have, given my learning style, otherwise.
+Coupled with some CSU/DSU work, shadowing the T-turn-up guy, I learned networks in a way which I don't believe I could have otherwise.

 ###### [top](#top)